flutter/website/src/docs/perf/app-size.md

 ## Checking the total size

-A default release builds, such as one created by `flutter build apk` or `flutter build ios`, is built to conveniently assemble your upload package to the Play Store and App Store.
+A default release build, such as one created by `flutter build apk` or `flutter build ios`, is built to conveniently assemble your upload package to the Play Store and App Store.
 As such, they're also not representative of your end-users' download size.
 The stores generally reprocess and split